-We believe that as entrepreneurs, we have an obligation not only to our clients, speakers, staff, and suppliers, but also to the communities in which we work and live.
-That’s why over the years we’ve supported various charities and community groups.
-Here are a few that we are actively working with and supporting today.
+We believe that we have an obligation not only to our clients, speakers, staff, and suppliers, but also to the communities in which we work and live.

 Nearly 800 million people around the world do not have access to clean drinking water.
-Unsafe water and lack of basic sanitation cause 80% of diseases and kill more people every year than all forms of violence, including war.
+Unsafe water and lack of basic sanitation causes 80% of diseases and kills more people every year than all forms of violence, including war.

 charity: water is a non-profit organization bringing clean and safe drinking water to the people who need it.
-In just over five years, they have funded more than six thousand water projects in twenty developing countries.
-When complete, these projects will provide clean, safe drinking water for more than 2.5 million people.
+They have funded more than 91,000 water projects in 29 countries, providing more than 14,700,000 people with access to clean, safe drinking water.

-In 2014 we joined forces with the grassroots charity Jacob’s Ladder, The Canadian Foundation for the Control of Neurodegenerative Disease, which aims to benefit children by reducing occurrences of neurodegenerative disease through education, awareness, and research into ground breaking discoveries for diseases such as Autism, Rette’s Syndrome, epilepsy and Gaucher’s Disease.
+In 2014, we joined forces with the grassroots charity, Jacob’s Ladder, The Canadian Foundation for Control of Neurodegenerative Disease.
+It aims to reduce the occurrence of neurodegenerative disease in children by funding research into diseases such as Autism, Rette’s Syndrome, epilepsy, and Gaucher’s Disease.
 Their work has also made it possible for both women and men to be screened for a wide variety of genetic disorders.

-Ellen and Jeff Schwartz started this charity in their son Jacob’s honour, when he was diagnosed with Canavan disease, a rare, fatal and progressive illness.
+Ellen and Jeff Schwartz started this charity in their son Jacob’s honour after he was diagnosed with Canavan disease, a rare, fatal, and progressive illness.
 Through their sheer will, hard work, and determination, their small family-run charity began to grow as they were joined by dedicated business and community leaders, doctors, researchers, and concerned parents.
-Now millions in funding has been raised and great strides are being made.
+Now millions in funding have been raised and great strides are being made.

 In 2008, we partnered with Kiva.org, the world’s first person-to-person micro-lending website, which empowers individuals to lend directly to an entrepreneur in the developing world.

-By combining microfinance with the internet, Kiva.org is creating a global community of people connected through lending for the sake of alleviating poverty.
+By combining microfinance with the internet, Kiva.org is creating a global community of people connected through lending to alleviate poverty.
 To date, we have made loans through Kiva to nearly 3,500 entrepreneurs in the developing world.

 In 2016, we partnered with the Regent Park School of Music (RPSM), a non-profit Toronto-community music school whose goal is to provide cost-free or subsidized music education to as many youth as possible.

-For over 16 years, the school has seen that the study of music allows young people to flourish creatively, personally, and academically, and enriches their lives and their future prospects.
-Their students have access to over 70 dedicated music teachers and an array of musical options and instruments, and they learn everything from classical piano and violin, to “turntablism” and electronic music.
+For over 20 years, the school has seen that the study of music allows young people to flourish creatively, personally, and academically, and enriches their lives and future prospects.
+Their students have access to over 70 dedicated music teachers and an array of musical options and instruments.
+RPSM also offers countless leadership opportunities through their Youth Committee and mentorship programs.